Dopex - Project Breakdown | Revelo Intel

 Economics

-The outliers in the graph are related to the Vault epoch expiries.
-There are peaks in transactions in the SSOV vaults and the line break in the monthly Vault is the result of a change in the Smart Contracts used for the monthly SSOV3 vaults.
+The outliers in the graph are related to the vault epoch expiries.
+There are peaks in transactions in the SSOV vaults and the line break in the monthly vault is the result of a change in the smart contracts used for the monthly SSOV3 vaults.

 Depositors can only withdraw their funds from SSOVs upon epoch expiries of the vaults they deposited into.
 This is the reason why there are PnL increases on specific days.
 Specifically, more liquidity is provided in the higher strike prices on the monthly SSOVs while the weekly SSOVs have a more evenly distributed deposit rate.